 The mirror-like, reflective colorways of the Note 10 are gone, having been replaced with Mystic Black, Mystic White, and Mystic Bronze, the latter of which looks strikingly like rose gold if you ask me.
 I really like the satin look and feel of the white and bronze models.
 The high-quality finish wards off fingerprints and other markings with ease.

 There are two major changes to minor parts of the design: the power and volume buttons have been restored to the proper side of the phone, and the S Pen has been relocated.
-In a design misstep last year, Samsung put the power/screen lock button on the left edge of the phone.
+In a design misstep in 2019, Samsung put the power/screen lock button on the left edge of the phone.
 For anyone coming from a Note 8 or Note 9, the button was suddenly on the opposite side of the phone.
 Now both the volume toggle and power button are on the right edge, where most people can find them easily.
 The feedback of these keys is flawless.
 Oddly, Samsung moved the S Pen from its traditional location on the bottom-right corner to the bottom-left corner.
 We can only surmise that Samsung made this change to accommodate the camera module.
 Speaking of which…

 Samsung debuted the giganto-module with the S20 series back in February.
-It is large in order to make room for the periscoping zoom camera.
+It is large in order to make room for the periscope zoom camera.
 That module has now found its way to the Note series.
 It’s a large, obtrusive thing that I don’t particularly like the look of.
 It is big enough to get caught on your pockets when storing the phone, and it can get in the way of wireless charging on some charging mats.

-On the top edge you’ll find the SIM/microSD tray and a microphone, while on the bottom you’ll locate the S Pen, speaker grille, USB-C port, and another microphone.
+On the top edge, you’ll find the SIM/microSD tray and a microphone, while on the bottom you’ll locate the S Pen, speaker grille, USB-C port, and another microphone.
 The left edge is bereft of any design or functional elements.